grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 The exported authenticator message is the concatenation of messages:
 Certificate || CertificateVerify || Finished

+A given exported authenticator can be validated by checking the validity of the CertificateVerify message and recomputing the Finished message to see it it matches.
+If the underlying connection is TLS 1.3, CertificateVerify messages with an RSASSA-PKCS1-v1_5 algorithm as its SignatureScheme MUST be rejected.

 # API considerations

 The creation and validation of exported authenticators SHOULD be implemented inside